ckuelker/quick-guide-en-us/Dev/VCS/Git/github-pull-request.md

 11. Request A Pull

-The last commit already shows the URL to go `https://github.com/UPSTREAM-USER/UPSTREAM-REPO/pull/new/BRANCHNAME`.
-Use the URL and press the green button "Compare & pull request".
+The last commit already shows the URL to go to `https://github.com/UPSTREAM-USER/UPSTREAM-REPO/pull/new/BRANCHNAME`.
+Use the URL and press the green "Compare & Pull Request" button.
 Add a message.

 ## Understanding The Remote Origin